Welcome to MD2C!

 PROCESS Blogs

-For an example how to use one of theses templates, you are welcome to read our blog about graphing a moderation model.
+For an example how to use one of theses templates, you are welcome to read my blog about graphing a moderation model.
 You can find more blogs here.

 Blog

-Frequently Asked Questions about how to use the PROCESS templates You can use the PROCESS macro from Andrew Hayes to calculate conditional effects within SPSS.
-If you want to visualize these effects, you can use one of our Excel templates, which are based on the SPSS output.
-Current available PROCESS templates Graphing moderation (PROCESS v3.0) …
+Frequently Asked Questions about how to use the PROCESS templates This FAQ PROCESS overview can hopefully help you to use my templates to graph conditional effects.
+They are made for the PROCESS macro from Andrew Hayes to calculate conditional effects within SPSS.
+Current available PROCESS templates Current PROCESS blogs For an example how to use …

 Contact MD2C

-Please feel free to contact us by sending an email to info [at] md2c [dot] nl
+Please feel free to contact me by sending an email to info [at] md2c [dot] nl